 - Official copies of all college, university, or non-college degree school transcripts

-- Students using Chapter 33 and Chapter 31 education benefits will need to submit the Request for Certification form and copy of current class schedule before charges are due to secure classes.
+- Chapter 33 and Chapter 31 education benefits: submit the Request for Certification form and copy of your current class schedule before charges are due to secure classes.

-- Students using Chapter 30, 35, and 1606 will need to pay the charges unless you have financial aid or a sponsor before submitting their request for certification.
+- Chapter 30, 35, and 1606: you will need to pay the charges unless you have financial aid or a sponsor before submitting your request for certification.

-- View your Progress in your MyCollege account to confirm that all classes are required for graduation in your program.
-With exception to developmental courses, labs attached to a course (example: SPA-181 is wed to the SPA-111 course), or prerequisites for degree requirements, classes that appear in the “Other Courses” section of your Progress cannot be certified.
-This report can be assessed through your MyCollege account under your Academic Profile
+- View progress in your MyCollege account to confirm that all classes are required for graduation in your program.
+With exception to developmental courses, labs attached to a course (example: SPA-181 is connected to the SPA-111 course), or prerequisites for degree requirements, classes that appear in the “Other Courses” section of your progress cannot be certified.
+This report can be assessed through your MyCollege account under your Academic Profile.

 - If you have registered for classes that aren’t required, meet with your advisor and make adjustments

-- Complete and submit the VA Certification Request form.
-Visit Forms for more information.
+- Complete and submit the Veterans Affairs Certification Request form as follows:

-- Developmental Courses (DRE and DMA courses): must take place on campus to be certified.
-Per federal law, online developmental courses cannot be certified.
+- Developmental courses (DRE and DMA courses) and RISE support courses: must take place on campus to be certified.
+Per federal law, online developmental and support courses cannot be certified.

-- Chapter 33 and online courses: Students using Chapter 33 education benefit must have at least one face-to-face course to receive the full entitlement of BAH.
+- Chapter 33 benefit and online courses: you must have at least one face-to-face course to receive the full entitlement of BAH.
 Hybrid courses will be certified as face-to-face.
-Students who are using Chapter 33 and in all online courses will have their monthly stipend based on half the national average of BAH.
+If you're in all online courses, your monthly stipend will be based on half the national average of BAH.

 - Chapter 35 in a diploma or certificate program: per federal law, the college cannot certify online courses (38 U.S. Code § 3680A)

-For questions regarding certification, please contact the Central Piedmont Veterans Affairs Education Benefits Office.
+For questions about certification, please contact the Central Piedmont Veterans Affairs Education Benefits Office.